Create walls and floors to be noticed

 Once you’ve selected your tiles and know where and how you want to place them, it’s time to pick up some of the extras you’ll need to complete your tiling project.

 Tile adhesives are used to firmly secure tiles to the wall or floor and are available as either a powder to be made up by you or ready-mixed for easy usage.
 There are many varieties available so do check before buying that you've got the right sort for your tiles.

 Waterproof sealant is used to create a protective barrier in places where the end of the tiling scheme comes into contact with surfaces like the edges of basins, baths and kitchen worktops.
-Be sure to read our Buyer’s guide to tile adhesives and sealants if you need more help.
+Be sure to read our Adhesives and sealants buying guide if you need more help.

 Porous tiles will need to be sealed before they’re laid – whether they’re at risk of getting wet regularly or not.
 This prevents staining from anything that may come into contact with the tile, and should be reapplied occasionally for as long as the tile is in place.

 Tile grout is used to fill in the gaps between tiles, and like tile adhesives is also available as a powder or ready mixed.
 As well as general purpose grouts, there are many grouts specially formulated for tiling over different type of surface and working with different kinds of tile.
 These can both improve the durability of the tiled surface and make the job easier.

 Why not inject some style into your grouting by looking for coloured versions that contrast dramatically against pale tiles?